INDUSTRIAL ROBOTICS (semester course)

 Assessment methods and criteria

-Several intermediate tests are carried out during the lessons period.
+"Parte A" can be passed by means of two intermediate test sessions carried out during the lessons period.